 Typical map colors include:

 In the early morning, the sun will be close to the east, and in the late afternoon, it will be close to the west.
 The same applies to the moon at moonrise and moonset.
-During the day, the sun will be in the southern half of the sky in the northern hemisphere, and in the northern half in the southern hemisphere.
+During the day, the sun will be in the southern half of the sky in the Northern Hemisphere and in the northern half in the Southern Hemisphere.

 If you measure which way shadows are moving over time, you can determine direction.
 This is because the Sun moves east to west throughout the sky, and therefore shadows move in the opposite direction.